stormmind-ch/report/chapters/ch3_methodology/sub1_data.typ

 caption: [Example clustering of all Swiss municiaplities with $k=6$.
 The black crosses indicate the centroids of the respective clusters.]
 )<6-clusters>

-Determining the optimal number of clusters proved challenging, as no clear "elbow point" could be identified in the curve shown in @elbow-plot.
+Determining the optimal number of clusters proved to be challenging, as no clear "elbow point" could be identified in the curve shown in @elbow-plot.
 Instead of relying on a single fixed value, we opted to use a set of cluster counts with $k = 3$ and $k = 6$.
 This range was chosen based on the observation that the within-cluster sum of squares decreases most noticeably in this interval, indicating a diminishing return in compactness beyond six clusters.
+Furthermore, we will use a more finer granularity of $k=26$.
 #figure(image("images/kmeans-cluster-elbow.png", width: 60%),
 caption: [Elbow plot showing the number of clusters on the x-axis and the corresponding within-cluster sum of squares (WCSS) on the y-axis]
 )<elbow-plot>

 Each damage entry was then aggregated per cluster center and normalized by a weighted sum reflecting the severity of the damage class (small, medium, large).
-This yielded a dataset with $k$ time series, one for each cluster.
+This yielded a dataset with $n$ time series, where $n=k$.

 *Temporal Grouping*: